bdpedigo/networkframe/README.md

 **Room for improvement:**

 - Early development: there are likely bugs and missing features.
 Please report any issues you find!
-- More interoperability: `networkframe` can currently output to `NetworkX`, `numpy` and `scipy` sparse matrices, and other formats (coming soon).
-It would be nice to be able to read in from these formats as well.
+- More interoperability: `networkframe` can currently output to `NetworkX`, `numpy`, and `scipy` sparse arrays.
+It would be nice to be able to read in from these formats in a more convenient way, and ouput to other formats like `igraph` or `graph-tool`.
 - Graph-type handling: `networkframe` has mainly been tested on directed graphs, less so for undirected and multigraphs.

 ## Credits